 Decision-Making Practices & Policies:

 The decision to reintroduce wolves to Yellowstone National Park in 1995 was made with little supporting information on how aspen stands might be affected.
 Since 1999, the team’s partners have monitored aspen stand regeneration primarily through in situ data collection, which is time- and resource-intensive and does not fully capture aspen stand extent.
 Researchers have used historical aerial imagery to measure changes in aspen canopy coverage but have not thoroughly combined this data with satellite imagery.
-Analyzing historical data on aspen extent alongside satellite imagery derived from NASA Earth observations allows for a more comprehensive understanding of aspen regeneration in Yellowstone National Park.
-Having access to high-resolution maps highlighting change in aspen extent may allow partners to concentrate restoration efforts on key areas and increase understanding of how wolf reintroduction has impacted the landscape over time.

 Earth Observations & End Products Overview